Carmoruda/Avocadobot/README.md

 8. Install [chalk](https://www.npmjs.com/package/chalk) with the following command: `npm install -D chalk`

+9. Install [dotenv](https://www.npmjs.com/package/dotenv) with the following command: `npm install -D dotenv`

-9. In the `index.js` file, replace `["channel_name"]` with the name of the channel you want the bot to log messages from.
+10. In the `index.js` file, replace `["channel_name"]` with the name of the channel you want the bot to log messages from.

-10. To run the bot, use the following command: `node index.js`
+11. To run the bot, use the following command: `node index.js`

 ## FAQ?